Bures geodesics and quantum metrology: Introduction.

-We establish in this paper that (i) Bures geodesics are not purely mathematical objects but correspond to physical non-Markovian evolutions of the system coupled to its environment; (ii)~if the transformation process on a probe is given by a geodesic and the estimated parameter is a phase shift $x$ proportional to the time $\tau$ parametrizing this geodesic then, in contrast to the aforementioned general expectation, the environment does not carry any information on $x$.
-More precisely, the estimation precision is equal to the best precision which can be achieved from joint measurements on the probes and their environments, even if one can measure only the probes.
-We show that this precision can reach the Heisenberg limit for a large number of probes.
+More precisely, we establish that (i) Bures geodesics are not purely mathematical objects but correspond to physical non-Markovian evolutions of the system coupled to an ancilla; we find explicitly the system-ancilla coupling Hamiltonian such that a state on the geodesic corresponds to the system state after an interaction with the ancilla during a lapse of time $\tau$; (ii)~if the transformation process on a probe is given by a geodesic and the estimated parameter is a phase shift $x$ proportional to the time $\tau$ parametrizing this geodesic, then the environment does not carry any information on $x$.
+This means that the estimation precision is equal to the best precision which can be achieved from joint measurements on the probe and ancilla, even if one can measure only the probe.
+Conversely, we show that system-ancilla Hamiltonians $H$ with such a property always correspond to geodesics after tracing out the ancilla, if one moreover assumes that the input system-ancilla state achieves the best possible precision for $H$ (this is in particular the case for $N$ probes when the Heisenberg bound is saturated).
 We also show that (iii)~there is an optimal measurement on the probes yielding the smallest error which is independent of the estimated parameter $x$ and given in terms of the intersection states of the geodesic with the boundary $\partial \states$ of the manifold of quantum states.

-As a consequence of (i), the geodesics are physical processes that can be simulated in a quantum system coupled to an ancilla (playing the role of the environment).
-Actually, we prove that it is possible to engineer a system-ancilla coupling Hamiltonian such that a state on the geodesic corresponds to the system state after an interaction with the ancilla during a lapse of time $\tau$.
-We give examples of quantum circuits implementing this Hamiltonian and the corresponding geodesic.
-Our results (ii) and (iii) show that geodesics are of practical interest in quantum metrology.
-Note that (ii) does not contradict the works~\cite{Ji08,Kolodynski10,Knysh11,Escher11,Escher12,Demkowicz-Dobrzanski12} because the detrimental effect of the coupling with the environment is demonstrated in these works for particular dephasing or loss processes.
+As a consequence of (i), the geodesics are physical processes that can be simulated in quantum systems coupled to ancillas.
+We exhibit below examples of quantum circuits implementing some system-ancilla coupling Hamiltonians and corresponding geodesics.
+The geodesic evolutions being periodic in time, they are strongly non-Markovian, in the sense that memory effects and back action of the ancilla are important.} Our results (ii) and (iii) show that geodesics are of practical interest in quantum metrology.